 Game Mod: The infamous (and self-explanatory) Nude Raider patches are some of the first examples of modding a non-FPS game.
 Also, beyond that, while it is not well-known publicly, the level editor released with Chronicles has led to very large modding community with thousands of custom levels and other content.

-Giant Spiders: The large spiders encountered in the Temple of Xian in Tomb Raider II.
+Giant Spiders: The large spiders encountered in the Temple of Xian in Tomb Raider II (for no apparent reason, similar to the random pair of in the secret area.
 Even bigger ones are encountered in Underworld.
 Dr. Willard's One-Winged Angel form also has elements of this.